PDXChinese/pdxchinese.github.io/_pages/weeklytalk.md

 {% include feature_row id="feature_row3"%}

-**[Rona Wang](https://www.linkedin.com/in/rona-wang-a06694147)** is a junior at the Massachusetts Institute of Technology.
-For her writing, she has been named a HerCampus 22 Under 22 and nominated for the Best of the Net Anthology.
-She is originally from Portland, Oregon.
+**[Rona Wang](https://www.linkedin.com/in/rona-wang-a06694147)** is a junior at MIT studying math.
+Her debut novel YOU HAD ME AT HELLO WORLD will be published by Simon & Schuster in 2022.
+Her first book, CRANESONG, can be found here: [halfmystic.com/bookshop/cranesong](https://www.halfmystic.com/bookshop/cranesong).

 ### 06.06.2020 3pm